rand0m-cloud/bevy_godot/README.md

 ## Features
 - Godot SceneTree integration
 - Detect Godot object collisions
-- Spawn scenes from Bevy
+- Spawn Godot scenes from Bevy

 ## Quickstart
 Browse the examples to get a feel for the API.
 The examples are `cargo run`-able if a `godot` executable is present in your enviroment path.